Splits mar start of Syrian opposition talks

 After the Syrian National Council (SNC), the first major opposition grouping formed in Istanbul last year that became dominated by the Muslim Brotherhood, won scant international support, a Western and Gulf backed effort produced the new coalition earlier this month.

-Britain, France and Gulf countries have recognised the coalition as the sole representative of the Syrian people.
+Britain, France and Gulf countries have recognized the coalition as the sole representative of the Syrian people.

 However, the SNC has up to 27 members in the new coalition and a dispute broke out when the meeting started as the council tried to increase its share, delegates at the meeting said, as talks continued into the night to try to find a solution.